MaastrichtU-CDS/projects_AID-HF-CDSS/README.md

 mvn spring-boot:run
 ```

+Edit the `application.yml` file inside `/src/main/resources` and set the `spring-profiles-active` property to: `dev`.
+This allows the application to load correct configuration from the `application-dev.yml` file and communicate with the
+frontend on port 4200.

-Now a webserver will serve the application from `http://localhost:8080/api/advice`
+Now a webserver will serve the application from `http://localhost:4200/api/advice`

 #### OpenMarkov